Periods of continued fractions and volumes of modular knots complements: Introduction

 .2cm

 Bergeron, Pinsky and Silberman have already studied in \cite{BPS16} the problem of finding an upper bound for the volume of $M_{\widehat\gamma}$, by giving one which is linear in the length of the geodesic.
-Here we improve their upper bound for some sequences of closed geodesics in infinitely many punctured hyperbolic surfaces\string:
+Here we improve their upper bound for infinite families of closed geodesics in any punctured hyperbolic surface\string: